 What are these processes for enzyme use in textiles?

-De-sizing: When cotton threads are to be woven into cloth, the warp threads (longitudinal stationary) threads are coated with starch to ease weaving.
+De-sizing: When cotton threads are woven into cloth, the warp threads (longitudinal stationary) threads are coated with starch to ease weaving.
 Once the cloth is made, the starch must be removed for subsequent fabric treatments.
-Scouring is done to the cotton fabric to remove non-cellulosic components from native cotton such as wax, hemicelluloses, and mineral salts to even wettability.
+Scouring is done to the cotton fabric to remove non-cellulosic components from native cotton, such as wax, hemicelluloses, and mineral salts, to even wettability.
 Stonewashing is done to “age” denim and other fabrics for consumer choice.
-This can be accomplished with pumice stones but neutral cellulase or laccase is easier on the fabric.
-Bleaching removes some of the dye on the fabric to create special effects.
+This can be accomplished with pumice stones, but neutral cellulase or laccase is easier on the fabric.
+Bleaching removes some of the dye on the material to create special effects.

-The bleach must be cleaned up to prevent continued contact with, and potential damage to fabric.
+The bleach must be cleaned up to prevent continued contact with and potential damage to the fabric.
 Biopolishing reduces fiber fuzz and piling on the fabric surface.

 Advantages of enzyme applications in textile processing: